wolfgang-demeter/smf2flarum/README.md

 git clone git@github.com:wolfgang-demeter/smf2flarum.git .
 composer install
 cp settings.sample.php settings.php
-# settings.php - edit your configuration
-# migrate.php - edit the mapping-arrays and specific code-blocks to match your needs
-php ./migrate.php
 ```
+Edit `settings.php` with the configuration for your SMF and Flarum installations.
+Also [create an **API-Token**](https://github.com/flagrow/flarum-api-client#configuration) in your Flarum database.
+The Flarum-API will be used to migrate Avatars and Attachments.

+You almost certainly have to edit some mapping-arrays and specific code-blocks to match your needs in `migrate.php`.

 ### MySQL
 If you have a lot of data to migrate, it could be necessary to increase the `sort_buffer_size` of MySQL.